Sili08/calculator/README.md

 # calculator
-A basic calculator written in HTML, CSS and Javascript
+A basic calculator written in HTML, CSS and JavaScript